Joint Unmanned Combat Air Systems: History

 The X-45C, as currently envisioned, will be a flying wing powered by a single F404-GE-102D turbofan engine.
 Current specs include:

 The payload and range specifications are as defined by J-UCAS requirements.
 The operational radius specification is for a strike to a predefined target and back home again.
 A secondary range specification dictates a two-hour loiter capability at a radius of 1,850 kilometers (1,000 NMI).

-Partly because of the pressure from Boeing, in the summer of 2003, Northrop Grumman formed an alliance with Lockheed Martin to help develop the "X-47B", a follow-on to the X-47 that would compete against Boeing efforts.
+In the summer of 2003, Northrop Grumman formed an alliance with Lockheed Martin as a subcontractor to help develop the "X-47B", a follow-on to the X-47 that would compete against Boeing efforts.
 The alliance, which repeats the successful teamup that won the F-35 Joint Strike Fighter effort, is focused on building a modular stealthy UCAV that could be adapted to a wide range of missions.
 It would have a speed of Mach 0.8 at 10,670 meters (35,000 feet) and endurance of up to 12 hours.

-The goal of the J-UCAS effort is to select a single contractor to provide from 10 to 12 machines for operational evaluation in the 2007-2008 time frame.
-Current plans are to obtain two X-45Cs and two X-47Bs to perform a comparative evaluation and then select a winner for development in the 2010 time frame.

-Specifications for the J-UCAS are still evolving.
-Right now, both services envision a stealthy machine with a pricetag of $10 to US$15 million, which is actually modest for a sophisticated stealthy combat aircraft.
-The USAF envisions that J-UCAS will feature: